Get a learner permit

 your Social Security Card (photocopies are not acceptable) or proof of ineligibility 1

-acceptable proof of your identity and date of birth
+acceptable proof of your identity and date of birth (all proofs must be original or certified by the issuing agency)

 - if you are under 21 and use the Statement of Identity by Parent/Guardian (MV-45) as proof of identity (you cannot use as proof date of birth), your parent or guardian must sign it at the DMV, and they must present 6 points of proof of identity